Charities play a vital role in our community and are instrumental to our quality of life.

 Announced May 4, 2020, Stabilization Grants are the second phase of The Foundation’s COVID-19 response.
 This $6 million grant program will support the short- and medium-term financial needs of local charitable organizations affected by revenue loss and unexpected expenses due to the COVID-19 pandemic.
 The program is open to all Winnipeg-based registered charities, regardless of any current or past grants from The Winnipeg Foundation.

 We’ve designed this grant response to be as flexible as possible, with a simple application process.
-The maximum request is $50,000 and applications are due June 1, 2020.
+The maximum request is $50,000.

 To learn more, please visit our Stabilization Grants page.